niplav/site/considerations_on_cryonics.md

-large parts of the body are destroyed in ways that both lead to death and that regenerative medicine at the time can't handle, and so one will want to be preserved until the missing bodyparts can be re-created and reuscitation is possible.
+large parts of the body are destroyed in ways that both lead to death and that regenerative medicine at the time can't handle, and so one will want to be preserved until the missing bodyparts can be re-created and resuscitation is possible.
 Another risk to life even after LEV is new and for some time deadly diseases.
 This analysis does not include such considerations (yet).